healdev/ultimate-image-optimization-helpers/README.md

 # Ultimate Image Optimization Helpers
-This plugin offers to following features and optimization capabilities:
+This plugin offers to following features and optimization capabilities under Dashboard->Settings->Media:
-- Adjust the image compression rate.
+- Adjusting the image compression rate.
-- Apply a sharpening filter to compensate for the quality loss occuring when WordPress resizes images.
+- Applying a light blur/sharpening filter to compensate for the quality loss occuring when WordPress resizes images.
-- Set the image interlace scheme (pregressive, interlaced or preserve original.)
+- Setting the image interlace scheme (pregressive, interlaced or preserve original.)
-- Compress the original images.
+- Optimizion the original images.
-- Remove the meta/exif data to reduce image file size.
+- Removing the meta/exif data to reduce image file size (orientation exif data is preserved)
-- List all image sizes added by the current theme and plugins.
+- Listing of all image sizes added by the current theme and plugins.